rahuladream/tmovie/README.md

 This scraper should ideally be triggered by an endpoint in your django api and accept any similar url e.g. https://www.imdb.com/india/top-rated-indian-movies.
 Already existing movies should be only updated.
 Not replaced/duplicated.

-*Few points to keep in mind-*
+#### Few points to keep in mind

-> use django-rest-framework
+* use django-rest-framework
-> use pipenv/virtualenv etc to make the project easy to setup for anyone, add a setup file
+* use pipenv/virtualenv etc to make the project easy to setup for anyone, add a setup file
-> use sqlite as database for portability
+* use sqlite as database for portability
-> users should be able to sign up and login, use token authentication
+* users should be able to sign up and login, use token authentication
-> take care of permissions - users cannot delete a movie, view other users’ watched list etc
+* take care of permissions - users cannot delete a movie, view other users’ watched list etc